IamSebastianDev/byndly/readme.md

 ### Typescript support

-Byndly does not have a publicly accessible API and is meant to be used through the API.
+Byndly does not have a publicly accessible API and is not meant to be used through the API.
 However, types exist for the configuration object.
 They're mostly meant for editor autocompletion via JSDocs, as your config file should not be bundled or transpiled with the rest of your code.
 As such, Byndly does not support TypeScript config files.
 Below you can find an extensive example with explanations how a config file might look when used with types.

 ```js
 // byndly.config.mjs